Andreeii/ADA-LABS/README.md

 # Aplicatii Distribuite Avansate
 # Lab1
-A fost implementata procesarea cu ajutorul TPL (OpenMP) si AKKA.NET (OpenMPI).
-Pe parcursul lucrarii s-a facut o paralela intre aceste 2 metodologii.
-Totodata a fost testata aplicatia cu Sleepy Fibonacci si Busy Fibonacci.
+A fast implementation process using TPL (OpenMP) and AKKA.NET (OpenMPI).
+During the paper a parallel was made between 2 methodologies.
+Tests with Sleepy Fibonacci and Busy Fibonacci were also applied.

 # TPL sleepy
 ![image](https://user-images.githubusercontent.com/26895687/84590177-f2066e80-ae3c-11ea-8e37-6074b6ef6d3a.png)